franceme/franceme.github.io/pages/education.md

                 "QUOTE":"Ut Prosim, That I May Serve.",
                 "TEXT-DESC":[
-                    'I have been working under [http://people.cs.vt.edu/danfeng/](Dr. Danfeng Yao) on [https://github.com/franceme/cryptoguard](Cryptoguard) related projects and other static analysis projects.', 'I have also been joining various groups (located at the bottom) as well as taking more security oriented courses and enjoying the mountains.', ]
+                    'I have been working under [http://people.cs.vt.edu/danfeng/](Dr. Danfeng Yao) on [https://github.com/franceme/cryptoguard](Cryptoguard) related projects and other static analysis projects.', 'I have also been joining various groups (located at the bottom) as well as taking more security-oriented courses and enjoying the mountains.', ]
             },{
                 "NAME":"Virginia Polytechnic Institute and State University",